Aboagye-Akyea/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 100-lets_move : create a script that moves all files begining with uppercase to /tmp/u

 # 101-clean_emacs : Create a script that deletes all files in the current working directory that end with the character ~.

+# 102-tree : script to create directories using -p to create parent directories